Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Selection and appointment of civil servants: A historical background

-Like the \Song procedure, the First \Ming procedure followed an order over the candidates when determining their jobs.
-Advanced scholars had the highest priority, followed by tribute scholars and recommended men, and they were ranked by exam results within each degree category.
-Following this strict priority order, the Ministry of Personnel looked to place each candidate at a job that he was entitled to, while respecting the rule of avoidance.
-In general, the ministry tried to look for a job matching the candidate's skill as measured by exam result.
-Therefore, higher-ranked jobs were more likely to be assigned to those with higher exam results.
+The First \Ming procedure retained a priority-based, sequential assignment, but eliminated candidates’ job choice.
+Instead, the Ministry of Personnel evaluated candidates and assigned them to suitable positions.
+Appointments were organized monthly—first-time appointments in even months and promotions or transfers in odd months—a structure that persisted in later dynasties.

-The First \Ming procedure could, in principle, handle both eligibility and rule of avoidance well; however, it provided enough leeway for officials or political clans to interfere with the final assignment.
-It was evident that, by the late sixteenth century, such interference was ubiquitous, to the point that appointment decisions were no longer focusing on one's competence, but rather which clan he belonged to.
-This unavoidably undermined the effectiveness of selecting individuals by merit, and as a consequence, reduced competence of governance and fragmented central control \citep{will2002creation}.
+Candidates were ordered by degree and examination results: advanced scholars first, followed by tribute scholars and recommended men.
+Using this priority order, the ministry assigned candidates to eligible jobs while respecting the rule of avoidance.
+Assignments were intended to match candidates’ skills as measured by exam performance, so higher-ranked candidates were more likely to receive higher-ranked posts.

-\subsection{The Second \Ming procedure (1594-1644)}
+A key innovation of the First \Ming procedure was the formalization of eligibility rules.
+As summarized in Table~\ref{tab:ming}, advanced scholars were divided into three grades with distinct eligibility sets, while tribute scholars and recommended men were eligible only for non-metropolitan positions.
+Some jobs were reserved exclusively for advanced scholars, others only for lower-degree candidates, and some could be filled by candidates from any degree category.
+These rules sharply constrained the feasible assignments relative to the \Song procedure.

-The lots-drawing procedure was introduced in 1594.
-Instead of being evaluated case by case, appointments began to be determined by drawing lots.
-This was the first procedure that systematically assigned selected candidates to entry-level civil service jobs via lotteries.
-Information on which candidates were eligible for which jobs was publicly announced before the assignment.
-Job titles were written on bamboo sticks and were then put into tubes.
-The procedure then proceeded as follows.
+While the procedure could in principle accommodate both eligibility and avoidance constraints, it left substantial discretion to officials.
+By the late sixteenth century, this discretion was widely perceived to enable factional and clan-based interference, undermining meritocratic assignment and motivating subsequent institutional reforms \citep{will2002creation}.
+Unlike the other procedures we study, the First \Ming procedure does not fully specify how the ministry selects among eligible jobs; in our theoretical analysis, we therefore adopt the optimistic assumption that assignments favor better skill–job matches.

-\begin{itemize} \item Advanced scholars drew first, in descending order of their examination results.
-Each candidate drew a job from a tube filled with jobs that they were eligible for.
+\subsubsection{The Second \Ming procedure (1594–1644)}

-\item Only after all advanced scholars had a chance to draw, the tribute scholars could proceed to draw.
-They drew jobs from a tube that filled with jobs that they were eligible for, also following the order determined by their exam results.
+In 1594, the \Ming administration introduced a lots-drawing procedure, marking the first systematic use of lotteries to assign newly selected candidates to entry-level civil service jobs.
+Eligibility information was publicly announced in advance.
+Job titles were written on sticks and placed into tubes, from which candidates drew their assignments.